-Now, this is not very common among VPNs as there are only a few VPNs with Canary Programs.
+Now, this is not very common among VPNs, as there are only a few VPNs with Canary Programs.
 SurfShark is one of them.
-As of January 7th, 2020, SurfShark Warrant Canary states the following:
+As of January 10th, 2023, SurfShark Warrant Canary states the following:

 Surfshark has a noteworthy 24/7 customer support system.
 We found that their help center has a wide range of self-service tools that help users learn more about the VPN.
 From guides, troubleshooting tips, FAQs, and a ticketing system.

-The VPN also has an outright 24/7 live chat support that we were impressed with.
+The VPN also has an outright 24/7 live chat support, which we were impressed with.
 In particular, we chatted with a support Agent who was fast, polite, and very responsive to all our inquiries.

 The British Virginia Islands VPN is quite flexible with its payment options.
 They have partnered with Checkout.com and Norton Security to accept some major credit/ debit cards and the global PayPal option.
 Moreover, this VPN allows for various global currencies, including USD, CAD, CNY, EUR, GBP, and AUD as well.

-Surfshark has a generous 30-days money-back guarantee for all its subscribers.
+Surfshark has a generous 30-day money-back guarantee for all its subscribers.
 Thirty days is always considered enough period to test and have your experience with this VPN.

-Moreover, while this option might seem suspicious, their money back policy doesn’t have any catch.
-All you have to do is cancel your subscription within the first 30 days since payment, and your money will be refunded in full.
+Moreover, while this option might seem suspicious, their money-back policy doesn’t have any catch.
+All you have to do is cancel your subscription within the first 30 days of payment, and your money will be refunded in full.

 If Surfshark’s claims are anything to go by, then they truly deliver.
-Ultra-fast speeds, reliability, a strict no-logs policy, military-grade encryption and its relatively even distribution of server locations globally.
-Moreover, Surfshark VPN has legal jurisdiction in British Virginia Islands, solidifying its privacy for its users looking to stream and torrent media content.
+Ultra-fast speeds, reliability, a strict no-logs policy, military-grade encryption, and its distribution of server locations globally.
+Moreover, Surf Shark VPN has legal jurisdiction in British Virginia Islands, solidifying its privacy for its users looking to stream and torrent media content.